Polidea/RxBluetoothKit/README.md

 //We received proper state, let's do some action!
 .flatMap { manager.scanForPeripherals([serviceId]) }
 ```
+Firstly, filter .PoweredOn from states stream.
+Like above, we want to apply timeout policy to state changes.
+Also, we use **take** to be sure, that after getting .PoweredOn state, nothing else ever will be emitted by the observable.

 ### Connecting
 After receiving scanned peripheral, to do something with it, we need to first call connect.